jedick/plotmydata/README.md

 ## Under the hood

-- The `invent-tools` image is based on [rocker/v-ver]
+- The `plotmydata-tools` image is based on [rocker/v-ver]
   - `server.R` defines **18 tools** to generate random numbers from various probability distributions
-- The `invent-agent` image is based on [Docker Python slim]
+- The `plotmydata-agent` image is based on [Docker Python slim]
-  - `random-agent/agent.py` defines an **McpToolset** that is passed to the LLM along with instructions for using the tools
+  - `R-agent/agent.py` defines an **McpToolset** that is passed to the LLM along with instructions for using the tools
-  - `random-agent/__init__.py` has code to reduce log verbosity and is modified from [docker/compose-for-agents]
+  - `R-agent/__init__.py` has code to reduce log verbosity and is modified from [docker/compose-for-agents]
 - The [Docker MCP Gateway] routes requests to MCP servers (just one in our case)
   - A custom `catalog.yaml` makes our R MCP server visible to the MCP Gateway
   - For more options, see [MCP Gateway docs] and [Docker MCP Catalog] for the default `catalog.yaml`
 - Specific actions are used for [Docker Watch]
   - `action: rebuild` is used for `server.R` because we need to restart the MCP server if the R code changes
-  - `action: sync` is used for `random-agent` because the ADK web server supports hot reloading with the [`--reload_agents`](https://github.com/google/adk-python/commit/e545e5a570c1331d2ed8fda31c7244b5e0f71584) flag
+  - `action: sync` is used for `R-agent` because the ADK web server supports hot reloading with the [`--reload_agents`](https://github.com/google/adk-python/commit/e545e5a570c1331d2ed8fda31c7244b5e0f71584) flag

 ## Examples